SEG/ExxonMobil Student Education Program (SEP)

 SEG Technical Program Travel Grants

 In addition to having the opportunity to engage in the many activities available at SEG's Annual Meeting, applicants receiving an SEG Technical Program Travel Grant award will receive per diem, hotel accommodations, and travel to the Meeting.
-The 2018 Annual Meeting will take place 14-19 October 2018 in Anaheim, California, USA.
+The 2019 Annual Meeting will take place 15-20 September 2019 in San Antonio, Texas, USA.

 - Have a paper selected for the SEG Technical Program.